artemdudkin/responsive-image-for-static-site/README.md

 # responsive-image-for-static-site

-Problem:
+Problem: if you have high-quality images at website then slow connection can produce bad user experience, because images loads slowly.

+Solution:
-1. If you have images at your site, and if your client use slow connection, then images loads slowly even if most of users use smartphones and do not need large images of high quality (as screen of smartphone is rather small).
-On the other hand you want good quality (because it sells, of course). **Responsive images** to the resque! (i.e. browser should load image of appopriate size - large image for big displays and small image for smartphones).
+1. **Responsive images**.
+Most of users use smartphones and do not need big images (because screen of smartphone is rather small).
+On the other hand, you want good quality (because it sells, of course).
+I.e. browser should load image of appopriate size - large image for big displays and small image for smartphones).

-2. Again, with slow connection and set if images, user will see rendered site in a while...
-Not very good.
-And they use **Progressive images** - they adds inlined blurred low-quality image instead of original, then wait until original image loads, and then replace blurred image with original image.
+2. **Progressive images** - they adds inlined blurred low-quality image instead of original, then wait until original image loads, and then replace blurred image with original image.
+Lokks nice (see below).

 3. But what if you have good old static site?
 You cannot use all that stuff.

-Solution: You can use `responsive-image-for-static-site`.
+But you can use `responsive-image-for-static-site`.

 ## How it works